Guillermo-Avendano/mobius12/README.md

 MOBIUS_VIEW_URL="mobius12.local.net"
 ```

-###  Add AEO_URL to /etc/hosts, or c:/windows/system32/drivers/etc/hosts with the IP where the custer is running, example:
+###  Add MOBIUS_VIEW_URL to /etc/hosts, or c:/windows/system32/drivers/etc/hosts with the IP where the custer is running, example:
 ```bash
 192.168.0.5     mobius12.local.net
 ```